 Chase is offering a $200 cash bonus after spending $500 in the first three months of opening a Chase Freedom FlexSM card account.
 This bonus can be worth more when you pool this card with certain other cards from Chase.
 Compare this with other top card bonuses here.

-Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate, 5% on travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1% on all other purchases.
+Earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
+Also, earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate, 5% on travel purchased through Ultimate Rewards®, 3% on dining at restaurants and drugstores, and 1% on all other purchases.

 Keep in mind, Chase also has great bonuses for their Checking and Savings accounts.